Dear Harbor Community,

 • We are overcrowded, with students sitting on radiators because they lack desk space in classrooms, and 60 students in physical education classes, with no gymnasium.

-• We are a maritime school based on an island with no pool as part of our facilities.
+• We are a maritime school based on an island with no aquatic training center as part of our facilities.
 As a Career Technical Education (CTE) school, each technical track requires students that know how to swim in order to work in their field.
+Swimming should a Physical Education requirement for each Freshman that comes to the Harbor School.

 Thanks for your help!